adapter-hub/website/posts/2020/11/adapting-transformers-with-adapterhub.md

 While different adapter architectures are possible, a simple layout using a down- and an up-projection layer first introduced by [Houlsby et al. (2020)](https://arxiv.org/pdf/1902.00751.pdf) has proven to work well (see Figure 1 for illustration).
 In many cases, adapters perform on-par with fully fine-tuned models.

-During training on the target task, all weights in the pre-trained language model are kept fix.
+During training on the target task, all weights of the pre-trained language model are kept fix.
 The only weights to be updated are those introduced by the adapter modules.
 This results in modular knowledge representations which subsequently can be easily extracted from the underlying language model.
-The extracted adapter modules then can be distributed independently and plugged in into a language model dynamically.
+The extracted adapter modules then can be distributed independently and plugged into a language model dynamically.
 The encapsulated character of adapters also allows for easy exchange and composition of different adapters ([Pfeiffer et al., 2020a](https://arxiv.org/pdf/2005.00247.pdf)).
 Since this workflow of using adapters is very universal, it can potentially be applied to a wide range of different use cases.
 As an example, adapters have been used successfully for zero-shot cross-lingual transfer between different tasks ([Pfeiffer et al., 2020b](https://arxiv.org/pdf/2005.00052.pdf)).